writethedocs/www/docs/slack.rst

 - Many workplaces restrict access to social media sites including Discord.
   Because it's a work-related community, a lot of people access the Write the Docs Slack from their work computers alongside their employers' Slack instances.
   They often cannot do the same for other chat platforms.
+- Migrating platforms is not a priority for the capacity of our small moderation team.
-- Our community has a *lot* of people in it - we're coming up on 20,000 registered members.
+  Our community has a *lot* of people in it - we're coming up on 20,000 registered members.
-  It's hard to move an active community that large to a different platform, especially people who aren't around very often.
+  Moving an active community that large to a different platform requires a lot of attention that we believe is better spent on other tasks to serve the community.

 Autoresponders
 --------------